-Pressing the Num button will toggle the numpad to navigation cluster, turning the bottom half of the numpad to arrow keys and the top half to functional keys like Home or End.
-Caps Lock also illuminates when the numpad is activated and changes colours to represent whether Caps Lock is enabled or Num Lock is enable or both at the same time.
+Pressing the Num button will toggle the Numpad to the navigation cluster, turning the bottom half of the Numpad to arrow keys and the top half to functional keys like Home or End.
+Caps Lock also illuminates when the Numpad is activated and changes colors to represent whether Caps Lock is enabled or Num Lock is enabled or both at the same time.

 Here’s a comparison shot between the Pok3r, the Race 3, and the Tada68.

 Pok3r with Cherry Profile GMK 3run.
 ViBE with SA R3.
 Race 3 with DSA keycaps.

 Just like Vortex’s latest keyboard iterations, the ViBE follows suit with PBT keycaps.
 This time, however, they’re in the SA profile and it’s refreshing to see a manufacturer offer something seldom seen.